 To answer these questions they need information that tells them (for example) if anything about the registration process limited guest attendance or how well one session’s attendance compared to another.

-Insight for them is going to speak to what guests learned and how they applied this learning after the event.
+Insight for Event Organizers is going to speak to what guests learned and how they applied this learning after the event.
 They are looking to decide on session content and speakers.
 And they want to maximize repeat attendance and guest loyalty.

 They’re asking questions like “what was learned,” “did guests internalize the knowledge,” “what skills did attendees develop,” or “did guests change their post-event attitude or behavior?”